Tailor-made trip to Colombia

 Hope is on the horizon, and William and all the gardeners of the Jarum cooperative are not about to let it slip away!

-To contact Cathy directly, our local partner in Medellin, you can use the form below.
+To visit Moravia you can directly contact Maria Alejandra, our local partner in Medellin, using the form below.
 You won’t pay any more, but it will let her know you’ve come from us.

 IMPORTANT: If you don’t hear from our partner within 72 hours, please check your SPAMS first before contacting us.